emacsmirror/eide/README.md

   (op = open project)
 * or launch Emacs, open project popup menu, select 'Change root directory' if necessary, then select 'Load the project present in this directory'.
-* or launch Emacs, open project popup menu, and select 'Display projects list' in order to choose the project.
+* or launch Emacs, open project popup menu, and select 'Display project list' in order to choose the project.
   NB: If your project is not in the list, use one the the previous methods.
 The project will be automatically added to the project list of the current